LIS

 6. Other appropriate individuals.

-D. Each provider shall develop and implement written policies and procedures concerning behavior support plans and other behavioral interventions that are directed toward maximizing the growth and development of the resident.
-In addition to addressing the previous requirements of this regulation, these policies and procedures shall:
+D. Each provider shall develop and implement written policies and procedures concerning behavior support plans and other behavioral interventions that are directed toward maximizing the growth and development of the resident consistent with the requirements of 12VAC35-115-105.

 Statutory Authority